-Twigs: Medium-sized, gray to reddish-brown, often with whitish hairs that can be rubbed off; buds are oval, pointed, reddish-brown, with some fine gray hairs; side buds are somewhat hooked
+Twigs: Medium-sized, gray to reddish brown, often with whitish hairs that can be rubbed off; buds oval and pointed, reddish brown, with some fine gray hairs; side buds somewhat hooked

 Values and Uses: White poplar has been planted for its attractive silver-backed leaves.
 It has been bred into many forms, including a tall, narrow form often planted for screens and windbreaks.